Skip to main content

 2. Add the Elastic Repository

-Add the Elastic repository definition to /etc/apt/sources.list.d/elastic-7.x.list by running the following command.
+Add the Elastic repository definition to /etc/apt/sources.list.d/elasticsearch.list by running the following command.

 3. Install Elasticsearch using apt